picktek/wb-pantheon/README.md

 ./wbp restore
 ```

 The `restore` command will restore database from Pantheon to the MySQL container.
+Wait for the restore process to complete.
+The time it takes will depend on the size of the database.

 ##### Restore DB Dump from file